 Mary Stark (chair), Amy Young

-The department of modern languages believes that the ability to communicate (listen, speak, read and write) in another language is fundamental for attaining an understanding of the many cultures that make up the world.
+The department of Language, Literature and Communication believes that the ability to communicate (listen, speak, read and write) in another language is fundamental for attaining an understanding of the many cultures that make up the world.
 For significant intercultural understanding, students must also learn what members of other cultures consider worth talking about: their historical, artistic and literary heritage; their contemporary political, social and economic problems; and their basic customs and values.

 Modern language course offerings are intended to build basic communication skills and insight into important topics in literature and culture.
 All on-campus courses include regular conversation sessions with native-speakers or advanced speakers of the target language and are supported by co-curricular activities in the language, including the language house program and social activities.
 All courses aim to increase language proficiency and cultural awareness as well as to prepare students for an extended, off-campus immersion in a culture where the target language is spoken.

-All majors in the department of modern languages (especially those seeking secondary teaching licensure) are expected to spend one year – or at least one semester – in Central’s study abroad program in Vienna, Austria.
+All majors in the department of modern languages (especially those seeking secondary teaching licensure) are expected to spend one year – or at least one semester – abroad in a German-speaking country.
 Before departure, students should review with their advisor those courses offered abroad that can be used to meet major requirements, and file a preliminary plan of study with the advisor.
 Students must make effective use of their time and experience abroad in order to reach the proficiency levels required of the major.
 Students seeking a minor in the department are encouraged to study abroad as well.

 Students seeking teaching licensure must secure information from the department of modern languages and the department of education concerning departmental and state requirements.
 Requirements for students seeking teaching licensure are not necessarily identical to those of the general major/minor.

 For information on earning credit by proficiency in a foreign language, please see the Credit by Proficiency section of this catalog.